leafo/pgmoon/README.md

 ### postgres:settimeout(time)

-Sets the timeout value (in milliseconds) for all socket operations (connect, write, receive).
+Sets the timeout value (in milliseconds) for all subsequent socket operations (connect, write, receive).
 This function does not have any return values.

 ### success, err = postgres:disconnect()